 We hope that in most cases you will be able to raise any concerns with your line manager.
-You can raise your concern verbally or in writing, as part of your 1.2.1s or as soon as your concern arises.
-Remember that you will need to set out the background and history of the concern (giving relevant dates wherever possible) and explain the reason you are particularly concerned about the situation.
+You can raise your concern verbally or in writing.
+Remember that you will need to set out the background and history of the concern, (giving relevant dates wherever possible) and explain the reason why you are particularly concerned about the situation.